When Kevin & Sophie McLaughlin became the owners of Hockey Opportunity Camp in 2004, the vision for the enduring legacy of the camp was renewed.

 He played varsity hockey throughout university and was part of the CIAU National Championship winning team in his graduating year.

 Kevin’s dedication to hockey includes many years of coaching both boys and girls at a competitive level.
 His coaching experience includes boys Bantam and Midget AAA teams in Oakville, as well as the Mississauga Ice Bears, formerly a team within the Women’s National Hockey League.
-Kevin now coaches his daughters house league teams in Oakville.
+Kevin now coaches his daughter Lauren in the Oakville Hornets organization.

 His instructional experience includes six years as both an on/off ice instructor for the Mitron High Performance Hockey System, managed by Keith Murray-Hockey Director.